Synthesis, Structure, and the Unusual Magnetic Properties of an Amine-Templated Iron(II) Sulfate Possessing the Kagome Lattice

-An amine-templated iron(II) sulfate of the composition [H3N(CH2)6NH3] [FeII1.5F3(SO4)]·0.5H2O, I, representing an example of a Kagomé lattice with Fe in the +2 state, has been synthesized under solvothermal conditions.
-Having determined the structure by single-crystal X-ray diffraction, the oxidation state of iron was established by Mössbauer spectroscopy.
+An amine-templated iron(II) sulfate of the composition [H 3N(CH2)6NH3] [FeII 1.5F3(SO4)]· 0.5H2O and I and representing an example of a Kagomé lattice with Fe in the +2 state and has been synthesized under solvothermal conditions.
+Having determined the structure by single-crystal X-ray diffraction and the oxidation state of iron was established by Mössbauer spectroscopy.
 The magnetic properties of the Fe(II) Kagomé compound are rather unusual in that it undergoes ferrimagnetic ordering below 19 K and does not exhibit spin-glass freezing.

 Article - Journal

 © 2004 American Chemical Society (ACS), All rights reserved.